cyberegoorg/cetech/docs/index.md

 # What is it?

-CETech is a Data-Driven game engine and toolset designed for develolp games and other interactive applications.
+CETech is a Data-Driven game engine and toolset designed for develop games and other interactive applications.
-They are trying to be free, small, easily expandable and multiplatform (yes, typical bullshit = D).
+They are trying to be small, easily expandable and multiplatform (yes, typical bullshit = D).
 Not trying to be a pummeling functions and does not allow you a few clicks to create professional look game like Unreal Engine, Unity etc...
 But instead will provide a good basis for further work.